reactplay/docs/README.md

 3. Improve the documentation website

 To contribute, you must set up this repository on your local machine.
 Here is a brief guide on setting up the repo on your local machine:

+> Please read CONTRIBUTING for details on our CODE OF CONDUCT, and the process for submitting pull requests to us.

+**💡 New to Open Source?
+Follow [this guide](https://opensource.guide/how-to-contribute/) to jumpstart your Open Source journey 🚀**

 ### 🍴 Fork and Clone the Repo
 First, you need to fork this repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.
 If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.